ST. MORITZ CHESA PLANTA SWITZERLAND

 NOMAD revisits the classic idea of fairs and exhibitions to innovate a new format for the xxi century.
 A travelling event for collectable design, NOMAD brings together a selection of the world’s leading galleries in incredible architectural locations.

-Nomad St. Moritz will take place in February 2018 at Chesa Planta, the prestigious mansion in the heart of the Swiss Alps.
-This edition builds on the success of NOMAD MONACO, which took place in April 2017 in the famous Villa La Vigie in Monaco, against the stunning backdrop of the french riviera.
+In February 2019 Nomad St. Moritz will return to Chesa Planta, the prestigious mansion in the heart of the Swiss Alps.
+This edition builds on the success of NOMAD MONACO, which took place in April 2017 and 2018 in the famous Villa La Vigie in Monaco, against the stunning backdrop of the french riviera.

 St. Moritz is one of the most famous winter holiday destinations in the world.
 Twice the host city for the winter olympics, it has been designated a Unesco world heritage site.
 Its name is virtually a trademark, synonymous worldwide with style, elegance, and class.